Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 struct.

-One might argue that copying large collider components (it is the same size as `LocalToWorld`) is quite a bit more expensive than copying pointers.
+One might argue that copying large collider components (it is the same size as `WorldTransform`) is quite a bit more expensive than copying pointers.
 But given how many other performance-hogging decisions Unity.Physics makes, I will take this trade any day.